 Cañariaco Norte is at the Feasibility Study stage of development.
-At Cañariaco Sur a deposit has been identified but further drilling is required to delineate the size and grade of the deposit.
-The Quebrada Verde prospect has geochemical, geophysical and geological targets typical of porphyry copper-gold mineralization and are currently untested by drilling.
+At Cañariaco Sur, a deposit has been identified but further drilling is required to delineate the size and grade of the deposit.
+The Quebrada Verde prospect has geochemical and geophysical anomalies as well as mineralization and alteration in favourable rock types typical of a porphyry copper-gold system which are currently untested by drilling.